Patterns matter. Patterning matters. Especially now.

 I publish a mix of opinion and curation, and I look for media, topics, and approaches that are both salient to contemporary solving and little discussed elsewhere.

-I come to this writing as a generalist and a practitioner; I draw from across know-what, know-how, and know-why; and I seek opportunities for bridging and integration.
+I come to this writing as a generalist and practitioner, and I seek opportunities for bridging and integration.
 Particularly integrative, to my mind, are the fields of systems and design thinking and practice.

 More about me.